JohnathanCrow/fabularasa/README.md

 - Click 'Add' or press 'Enter' to add it to the available books
 - Select a planned read date in the calendar
 - Click 'Select' to run the selector

+- Switch profiles with the profile icon in the top left
+- Navigate through selected books with the icons beside the selected book panel

 #### Database
 - View available and previously selected books in a table view